akosba/jsnark/README.md

 ### Disclaimer

-The code is still under development for more testing and for more features.
+The code is still under development for more testing and for adding more features.
 The future versions of this library will include more documentation, examples and optimizations.

 ### Author
 This code is developed and maintained by Ahmed Kosba <akosba@cs.umd.edu>.
 Please email for any questions.